-Currently, our primary focus is on reinstating the “medical model” for those who wish to change their gender.
 In the 2015 Gender Recognition Act, the “medical model” was rescinded in favour of the “self-ID model”.
-Prior to 2015, it was necessary to undergo psychological and medical assessment/ intervention in order to be granted a Gender Recognition Certificate, allowing one to live and be recognised under the law as the opposite gender.
 The 2015 Act changed the medical requirement to a simple declaration of one’s own sincere intention to live as the opposite gender.
-There is no longer any requirement to be assessed, and one can simply apply for a Gender Recognition Certificate online to be legally recognised as the opposite sex.
+There is no requirement to be assessed, and one can simply apply for a Gender Recognition Certificate online to be legally recognised as the opposite sex.
 This process is known as “self-identification”, or self-ID.

 This seismic change in Irish law, with its far-reaching implications for women and children’s rights and protections on the basis of sex, was quietly signed into law in July 2015, two months after the Marriage Equality Referendum.

-If you’d like to show support or get involved, we’d love to hear from you – get in touch.
+If you would like to show support or get involved, we’d love to hear from you – get in in touch